A Survey of Low-bit Large Language Models: Basics, Systems, and Algorithms: Frameworks and System Support

 The KV cache is generated and updated in runtime along with the serialized input data.
 During inference, the $\mathbf{K}_{new}$ and $\mathbf{V}_{new}$ from linear layers are first quantized, then concatenated to the end of the stored key and value lists, which are also quantized, to form new lists.
 When the cache size exceeds its limit, the earliest key-value pairs will be dropped.
 Then we dequantize the matrices to FP16 before conducting multi-head attention forward propagation with the newly generated query $\mathbf{Q}_{new}$.
 We illustrate how KV cache quantization affects the inference in the Speedup Timeline.
 Compared to the FP KV cache, the quantized one occupies less storage in device memory and spares less time in KV data transmission in the caching system due to the smaller data bytes.

-There are mainly three techniques for quantizing KV cache: (1) Quantizing to lower bitwidth.
+There are mainly four techniques for quantizing KV cache: (1) Quantizing to lower bitwidth.
 QoQ~\citep{lin2024qserve} compresses KV to 4-bit and proposes SmoothAttention to prevent the accuracy drop due to the lower bitwidth.
-KIVI~\citep{kivi2023plug} even developed a tuning-free 2bit KV cache quantization algorithm. \cite{yang2024no} proposes a mixed-precision strategy that quantizes the earliest KV to lower bitwidth, while keeping the new KV with more bits.
+KIVI~\citep{kivi2023plug} even developed a tuning-free 2-bit KV cache quantization algorithm. \cite{yang2024no} proposes a mixed-precision strategy that quantizes the earliest KV to lower bitwidth, while keeping the new KV with more bits.
 (2) Quantizing window.
-Many studies postpone the quantization of KV pairs, but only quantize them in a batch when the length of the full-precision KV list exceeds the window size.
+Many studies~\citep{zhang2024kv,duanmu2024skvq} postpone the quantization of KV pairs, but only quantize them in a batch when the length of the full-precision KV list exceeds the window size.
+For example, SKVQ~\citep{duanmu2024skvq} employs a sliding-window mechanism, determining the quantization parameters within the window.
 (3) Skipping the dequantization of $\mathbf{K}_{new}$.
 Methods like WKVQuant~\citep{yue2024wkvquant} concatenates the FP $\mathbf{K}_{new}$ and $\mathbf{V}_{new}$ to the dequantized $\mathbf{K}_{prev}$ and $\mathbf{V}_{prev}$, which preserves more information of current token in $\mathbf{K}$ and $\mathbf{V}$ matrices, then quantizes the $\mathbf{K}_{new}$ and $\mathbf{V}_{new}$ and stores them into the KV cache (when meets the condition).
 (4) Optimizing outliers.
 There are token-wise outliers in KV matrices, so methods such as storing the outliers with higher bitwidth or mitigating the outlier magnitudes can improve the performance~\citep{dong2024qaqqualityadaptivequantization,liu2024intactkv,kang2024gear, lin2024qserve}.
 We omit the details of this category, as the general practices are similar to the quantization methods used for the entire model.